How long can you stay abroad without losing your residence permit in Portugal?

 • For Family Members of European Union Citizens, commonly known as Article 15 and for CRUE (Certificate of Registration as a Citizen of the European Union) holders, no single absence from Portugal may exceed 6 consecutive months during the 5-year residency period.
 Absences of up to 12 consecutive months may be allowed in cases of duly justified reasons such as pregnancy, childbirth, serious illness, military service, studies, vocational training, or temporary work assignments in another EU Member State or third country.

-Failure to comply with the minimum stay requirements can lead to non-renewal and the cancelation of the residence permit.
-Therefore, it is essential that residence permit holders check and maintain track of their absences carefully.
+Failure to comply with the minimum stay requirements can lead to non-renewal and the cancellation of the residence permit.
+Therefore, it is essential that residence permit holders check and maintain a record of their absences carefully.

 Understanding how the rules apply to your specific permit type and keeping detailed records of travel is essential, however, we recommend seeking legal support regarding your specific case to ensure compliance with these strict rules.